Travis J. Kemp, MD

 In the summer of 2010 he took part in a traveling fellowship working with the leaders in Orthopaedic foot and ankle surgery.
 This fellowship took him to Portland, Oregon to work with Douglas Beaman, MD, Chicago, Illinois to work with Michael Pinzur, MD, Los Angeles California to work with Richard Ferkel, MD, and Charlotte, North Carolina to work with Çarroll P. Jones, MD.
 During this traveling fellowship he studied advanced external fixation as well as foot and ankle arthroscopy.

 In 2011, he furthered his advanced training in external fixation with Dr. Franz Birkholtz in South Africa focusing on deformity correction with an emphasis on trauma applications of the Taylor Spatial Frame.

-In 2012, he became board certified by the American Academy of Orthopaedic Surgeons after passing the American Board of Orthopaedic Surgery's rigorous examination.
+In 2012, Dr. Kemp became board certified by the American Academy of Orthopaedic Surgeons after passing the American Board of Orthopaedic Surgery's rigorous examination.

 In 2013 he went into private practice, joining Allied Orthopaedics.

 His clinical interests include complex lower extremity deformities and the use of external fixation for gradual correction of those deformities.
 He has undergone training in the use of the Taylor Spatial Frame, as well as multiple other external fixation systems.
 He also has advanced training in limb lengthening using the Precise Intramedullary Nail.
 Other interests included foot and ankle arthroscopy and general foot and ankle conditions.
 He also takes general orthopaedic call and is experienced in the treatment of orthopedic trauma.

 Dr. Travis Kemp is very excited to be back in his home town of Boise, Idaho practicing orthopedic surgery, and hopes to provide advanced and compassionate care to his patients and fellow Idahoans.